SomeGuyWhoLovesCoding/FNF-PeoteView/readme.md

 (AKA jobf)

-: Helped me learn how peote-view works, wrote the sprite clipping sample for peote-view, and more.
+: Tester (Helped me learn how peote-view works, wrote the sprite clipping sample for peote-view, and more.)

 - Semmi

 (AKA Semmis, maitag, or simply Sylvio Sell)

-: Wrote peote-view, and wrote the `slices` shader sample for the sustain note.
+: Peote-view (Wrote peote-view, and wrote the `slices` shader sample for the sustain note.)

 - Blossimical

-: Wrote the customtitlebar haxelib tool (for real, seriously, not joking, I've been waiting for this moment for long enough)
+: Helper (Wrote the customtitlebar haxelib tool.
+For real, seriously, not joking, I've been waiting for this moment for long enough.)

 # Frequently Asked Questions